William David Doherty

 William David Doherty, M.A., M.Ch., F.R.C.S., known as George Doherty, was a medical superintendent of Guy's Hospital, London, and a former captain of the Ireland national rugby union team.

 Early life

 William David Doherty was born on 17 July 1893, in south London.
 He attended Dulwich College where he played rugby and for three years represented his school at the Public Schools boxing championships.
 He proceeded to King's College, Cambridge, to study medicine.
-Having broken his education to serve in the first world war, he graduated B.A. in 1917.
+Having broken his education to serve in the First World War, he graduated B.A. in 1917.
 He immediately entered Guy's Hospital Medical School, qualifying with the Conjoint diploma in 1920.

+Military service

+At the outbreak of the First World War, Doherty interrupted his medical studies at Cambridge to volunteer for active service.
+He served in France with the Royal Army Service Corps (R.A.S.C.), attaining the rank of captain.
+Owing to a shortage of qualified doctors, he was later recalled to Britain to resume his medical training.